Bedlington Terrier

 1. Painting of a Bedlington Terrier,1881Painting of a Bedlington Terrier,1881- Source: Wikipedia

-Bedlington Terriers are characterized by their gentle and affectionate demeanor, making them wonderful companions.
+Bedlington Terriers are one of the dog breeds characterized by their gentle and affectionate demeanor, making them wonderful companions.
 They possess the typical terrier spirit, displaying a lively and spirited nature.

 • Bedlington Terrier Temperament